-Role of Neighbourhood Plans in bringing forward employment land residential development with no guidance on employment land.
+Role of Neighbourhood Plans in bringing forward employment land

+- There are currently no made (adopted) Neighbourhood Plans in Cambridge.
+In 8.14 South Cambridgeshire, the Great Abington Former Land Settlement Association Estate Neighbourhood Plan was made in February 2019 and primarily focuses on residential development with no guidance on employment land.
 The Cottenham and Histon & Impington Neighbourhood Plans have both been agreed for referendum, and both plans include employment policies and sites protected for employment uses.
 Foxton Neighbourhood Plan has reached submission consultation stage and the plan includes an employment policy and a site allocated for employment uses.
 Pre-submission consultation on the Waterbeach Neighbourhood Plan has been undertaken and the plan includes a policy for Denny End Industrial Estate.
-Presubmission consultation on the Gamlingay Neighbourhood Plan has recently been undertaken and the plan includes an employment policy and a new employment allocation.
-South Cambridgeshire District Council has a further 13 Neighbourhood Area designated and Cambridge City Council has a Neighbourhood Area designated and Neighbourhood Plans are being prepared for these areas.
+Pre-submission consultation on the Gamlingay Neighbourhood Plan has recently been undertaken and the plan includes an employment policy and a new employment allocation.
+South Cambridgeshire District Council has a further 13 Neighbourhood Areas designated and Cambridge City Council has a Neighbourhood Area designated and Neighbourhood Plans are being prepared for these areas. - 8.15 Neighbourhood Plans enable communities to take charge in deciding the future of the places where they live and work.

-8.14 There are currently no made (adopted) Neighbourhood Plans in Cambridge.
-In South Cambridgeshire, the Great Abington Former Land Settlement Association Estate Neighbourhood Plan was made in February 2019 and primarily focuses on

-8.15 Neighbourhood Plans enable communities to take charge in deciding the future of the places where they live and work.
 They can be used as a tool to help identify suitable sites for employment land.
 The development of Neighbourhood Plans in Greater Cambridge provides an opportunity for the designated Neighbourhood Areas to include policies and allocations for employment land.
 There are numerous examples of adopted Neighbourhood Plans across the country that do this.
 This would typically be expected to protect or support local business providing services or employment particular to that area.
 From experience, GL Hearn is also of the view that Neighbourhood Plans can in some instances seek to release employment land particularly where this enables housing development that might otherwise occur on greenfield sites.
 Overall, the contribution of Neighbourhood Plans to the employment land process is expected to be modest.